QuantEcon/lecture-python-intro/lectures/markov_chains.md

 np.linalg.matrix_power(P_B, 10)
 ```

-We find rows of transition matrix converge to the stationary distribution
+We find that rows of the transition matrix converge to the stationary distribution

 ```{code-cell} ipython3
 mc = qe.MarkovChain(P_B)